gitmol/gitmol.github.io/README.md

-# gitmol.github.io
+# gitmol

+Hi!
+This is the website files for http://www.gitmol.com.

-Website for gitmol.com
+Thanks for visiting!